-• Insiders are...

-- 1. Directors or senior officers - 2.
+- Insiders are... - 1.
+Directors or senior officers of the issuer - 2.
 People/entities with 10% or more voting shares - 3.
-Directors or senior officers of subsidiaries/related companies - 4.
-The reporting issuer itself - Rules governing insider trading: Insiders may not trade based on material, nonpublic information.
+Directors or senior officers of subsidiaries/related companies - Rules governing insider trading: Insiders may not trade based on material, nonpublic information.
 Insiders must report the extent of their direct and indirect holdings, and must report changes to the administrators